 Emidio D’Alfonso has worked in the private career college sector for over 20 years, holding positions of Financial Aid Administrator, Career Services Director, Education Manager, Campus Director, and Academic Dean at Herzing College.
 Most recently he was Campus President of Pre-Apprenticeship Training Institute.
 He holds a certificate in Teacher/Trainer of Adult Education from Humber College and a Certificate in Adult Education from Brock University.
 He is a Certified Level 1 Life Skills Coach and holds a diploma in Business Administration.
 He was a member of the board of directors for Career Colleges Ontario for two years and is also involved with the Canadian Education and Training Accreditation Commission (CETAC).
 He is a member of the Education Advisory Committee with the Immigration Consultants of Canada Regulatory Council (ICCRC).
 He is a member-at-large on the NACC Board.

 Frank is a seasoned entrepreneur with a 30-year history of co-founding and building companies, including a corporate systems integrator, a national computer distributor, internet services provider, a computer support and consulting firm, a corporate IT trainer and now his largest enterprise, triOS College Business Technology Healthcare with nine campuses across Ontario.
 Frank is on the OACC Board of Directors and co-chairs the Employment Ontario/WSIB Committee, Distance Education Committee, and sits on the Deputy Minister’s Advisory Council and TCAF Advisory Board.
 Frank joined the NACC Board in 2012 and sits on the International Marketing committee.
-He is the representative from Career Colleges Ontario.
+He is a representative from Career Colleges Ontario.

 Dr. Michael McAllister is Past President of the NACC Board of Directors, having been elected President in May 2010.
 He is also a member of the Ottawa Executives Association.
 Michael taught at the University of Ottawa from 1993 to 1999 and received a Ph.D. in 1999.
 He also worked with Herzing College since 1999 and became the President of the Ottawa campus in 2003.
 In 2013 he became President of Herzing College Montreal and Ottawa.
 Michael is a member-at-large on the NACC Board.